MissouriMRR/docs/subteams/vision/yolo_ml/yolo.md

 **Breakdown:**
  - `yolov8n.pt`
-   - This specifies the model to use, YOLOv8n is the nano model, other sizes may be used and may be more accurate but will be slower
+   - This specifies the model to use.
+YOLOv8n is the nano model - other sizes can be used and may be slower but more accurate
  - `dataset_name.yaml`
    - This is the previously created YAML file that specifies information about the training dataset
  - epochs
    - This is the number of times the model will train on the input data
-   - More epochs will take longer but (probably) result in a more accurate model
+   - More epochs will take longer but should hopefully result in a more accurate model
  - imgsz
    - The size of the input images
    - If images are not this size, then they will automatically be resized, preserving the aspect ratio of objects in the image